virunew/different-strokes/embeddings_inference_using_openai_batch_api.md

 	•	Tips for testing with environment-specific configs before production

 The end goal: a scalable, fault-tolerant batch system for both embeddings and inference that can grow with new use cases.

-⸻

-💡 Curious to hear from others:
-	•	Are you using batch-first approaches for embeddings/inference?
-	•	Or still leaning on real-time APIs for simplicity?